CyberGhost is a VPN service you see recommended all over the internet on various “best VPN” and assorted “review” websites.

 Does CyberGhost work with Netflix?

 Perhaps, although it was not tested for this review.
-Check out the best VPN for Netflix guide to see other options.
+Check out the best VPN for Netflix guide to see the latest recommendations.

 Does CyberGhost work in China?

 I did not test CyberGhost to see what obfuscation methods (if any) that they use with their VPN apps.
 Therefore, I do not know if CyberGhost VPN works in China, or if it is one of the many VPNs that are effectively blocked in China.

 Check out the best VPN for China guide if you are looking for good options to use in restricted networks, such as in China, the UAE, or school networks that block VPNs.

 CyberGhost is another VPN service that carries out logging, but still claims to be “no logs” in its advertising and marketing practices.

 You see the “no logs” mantra repeated often on the website.
 Here it is directly on the homepage: